Enxiao-Yu/OpenLab/README.md

 # OpenLab
-Dealing with multy hardwares for geoLab.
+Dealing with hardwares in labs.